theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - F. `int[][] java = new int[][];`

 ### A15.
+C, E, F. Option C uses the variable name as if it were a type, which is clearly illegal.
+Options E and F don't specify any size.
+Although it is legal to leave out the size for later dimensions of a multidemensional array, the first one is required.
+Option A declares a legal 2D array.
+Option B declares a legal 3D array.
+Option D declares a legal 2D array.
+Remember that it is normal to see on the exam types you might not have learned.
+You aren't expected to know anything about them.

 ### Q16.
 Which of these compile when replaceing 8?
 (Choose all that apply)
 ```java